isomerpages/moe-rgps/_parents/Engaging Our Parents/Finance Matters.md

 ---
 #### **GIRO Application**

-Parents/Guardian are encouraged to sign up for GIRO online, for payment of standard miscellaneous fees and school charges.
-More information on GIRO application can be found via this link [here](https://www.moe.gov.sg/financial-matters/fees/egiro)<br><br>
+Parents/Guardian are encouraged to sign up for eGIRO online, for payment of standard miscellaneous fees and school charges.
+The eGIRO application can be found via [here](https://www.moe.gov.sg/financial-matters/fees/egiro)<br><br>
 Parents will have up till 15 Jan 2023 to sign up for GIRO, for the first deduction in February 2023.
 The eGIRO application [user guide](/files/Forms/eGIRO%20Userguide.pdf)  is attached for your reference.

 This new digital service is available to account holders from BOC, DBS/POSB, MAY, OCBC, SCB, HSBC and UOB for a start.
 Please note that corporate accounts are not allowed.